Ryder Cup wildcard Pieters out of Dutch Open with bee sting

-LONDON Ryder Cup wildcard Thomas Pieters pulled out of the Dutch Open on Thursday after suffering an allergic reaction to a bee sting.
+LONDON (Reuters) - Ryder Cup wildcard Thomas Pieters pulled out of the Dutch Open on Thursday after suffering an allergic reaction to a bee sting.

 Defending champion Pieters, 24, was stung during a challenge round earlier in the week.